csirmaz-lit/Primus-Vittason/notes.md

 # href="https://www.youtube.com/watch?v=EJG1p_JyKsE">mentioned here</a>), it
 # seems to disappear.
 The same seems to be happening here.

-<a name="408">408)</a> We could suppose that Selectedness is an objective
-property, creating a kind of solipsistic world view.

 <a name="409">409)</a> **Uniqueness** from <a href="#400">#400</a>: one may
 have a sense of uniqueness, but it is not a requirement.
 If there was an